SIA Women in Security Forum Scholarship Program

 Furthering Educational Opportunities and Promoting Advancement for a Diverse Security Workforce

 The purpose of the SIA Women in Security Forum Scholarship program is to further educational opportunities for the widest spectrum of people and empower all to join the SIA Women in Security Forum and thrive in the security industry.
-Through this new scholarship – open to SIA members and student members – each awardee will receive $6,650 to use toward continuing education and professional development courses, conferences or webinars, SIA program offerings, repayment of student loan debt and/or other academic or education programs.
+Through this scholarship – open to SIA members and student members – each awardee will receive at least $3,000 to use toward continuing education and professional development courses, conferences or webinars, SIA program offerings, repayment of student loan debt and/or other academic or education programs.

 Scholarship funds may be leveraged for any of the following purposes: